Maroun Bou Zerdan, MD

 In support of improving patient care, this activity has been planned and implemented by the Medical Educator Consortium and the Florida Society of Medical Oncology.
 The Medical Educator Consortium is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-This activity was planned by and for the healthcare team, and learners will receive X.X Interprofessional Continuing Education (IPCE) credit for learning and change.
+This activity was planned by and for the healthcare team, and learners will receive 10.25 Interprofessional Continuing Education (IPCE) credit for learning and change.

-Nursing – The Medical Educator Consortium designates this activity for X.X contact hours.
+Nursing – The Medical Educator Consortium designates this activity for 10.25 contact hours.
 Pharmacotherapy contact hours for Advance Practice Registered Nurses will be designated on your certificate.

-Pharmacist – This Application based activity has been approved for X. contact hours (.9 CEUs) by the Medical Educator Consortium.
+Pharmacist – This Application based activity has been approved for 10.25 contact hours (1.0 CEUs) by the Medical Educator Consortium.
 The Universal Activity Number for this program is JA4008179-9999-20-019-L01-P. Your CE credits will be electronically submitted to CPE Monitor® within 60 days upon successful completion of the activity.

 Disclosure Policy – The Medical Educator Consortium (MEC) adheres to the Joint Accreditation Criteria and ACCME Standards for Commercial Support, which requires everyone in a position of controlling the content of a CME/CE activity to disclose all relevant financial relationships with commercial interests related to the activity content.
 MEC has implemented a mechanism to identify and resolve all conflicts of interest prior to the CME/CE activity being delivered to learners.
 The source of all support from commercial interests will also be disclosed to learners prior to the beginning of the educational activity.
 CME/CE activities must be balanced, independent of commercial bias, and designed to improve quality in health care.
 All recommendations involving clinical medicine must be based on evidence within the medical profession.